-I visited Marrakech for 3 days in 2018 and on my return I did some reflection on my trip.
-Morocco was the second African country I visited; and as excited as I was about visiting, I was also anxious!
-I had read and seen some not so great things about Marrakech from other travellers and that made me a little anxious.
+Morocco was the second African country I visited; and as excited as I was about visiting, I was also very anxious like some of you probably are and that’s why you’re here!
+I had read and seen some not so great things about Marrakech from other travellers and that made me a little nervous.
 So I thought it best to share my own personal experience as a black person and as a woman and answer the question on if Marrakech is worth visiting.

 So as a black woman, is Marrakech worth visiting?
 To to help you decide, let’s get into the good, bad and beautiful parts of my Marrakech experience!

-If you want some more information on planning your trip to Marrakech, you should check out my 2 part Ultimate Marrakech Travel Guide!
+If you want some more information on planning your trip to Marrakech, you should check out my two part Ultimate Marrakech Travel Guide!

 THE GOOD